Our Mission

 Not a strongman.
 Good design.

-Phase 3 (Building toward): Movement formation.
-Create visible demand for functional governance.
-Make structural reform politically inevitable.
+The movement infrastructure creating visible demand for functional governance.
+Making structural reform politically inevitable.

-By America’s 250th anniversary (2026), we have an opportunity for constitutional-level reflection.
+As America’s 250th anniversary (2026) approaches, we have an opportunity for constitutional-level reflection.
 Not partisan recriminations.
 Not policy battles.
 Structural reform that transcends ideology.

-This is generational work.
-Constitutional change takes 8-25 years depending on citizen support.
-That’s not unrealistic - that’s just long.
+This is cathedral work.
+Constitutional change takes 8-25 years depending on sustained citizen support.
+That’s not unrealistic—that’s just long.

 The question isn’t whether it’s hard.
 It’s whether we’re going to keep choosing dysfunction because the fix requires sustained effort.